ohej/alfresco-tutorials/aikau/tutorial/tutorial.md

 	</div>

-We'll also need a i18n file to enable translations of our widget:
+We'll also need an i18n file to enable translations of our widget:

 `src/main/amp/web/js/example/widgets/i18n/AjaxWidget.properties`